-A computer status of "Offline" or "Managed (Offline)" means that the Deep Security Manager hasn't communicated with the agent's instance for some time and has exceeded the missed heartbeat threshold.
+A computer status of "Offline" or "Managed (Offline)" means that the Deep Security Manager hasn't communicated with the Deep Security Agent's instance for some time and has exceeded the missed heartbeat threshold.
 The status change can also appear in alerts and events.

 Heartbeat connections can fail because:

 - The agent is installed on a workstation or other computer that has been shut down.
 If you are using Deep Security to protect computers that sometimes get shut down, make sure the policy assigned to those computers does not raise an alert when there is a missed heartbeat.
 In the policy editor, go to Settings > General > Number of Heartbeats that can be missed before an alert is raised and change the setting to "Unlimited".

 - Firewall, IPS rules, or security groups block the heartbeat port number

 - Outbound (ephemeral) ports were blocked accidentally.
 See Activation Failed - Blocked port for troubleshooting tips.

 - Bi-directional communication is enabled, but only one direction is allowed or reliable